giantswarm/docs/src/content/reference/fleet-management/migration_to_cluster_api.md

 ## Post-migration cleanup

-Our engineer will check that all resources and infrastructure are correctly migrated and that the new cluster is working as expected.
+Our engineers will check that all resources and infrastructure are correctly migrated and that the new cluster is working as expected.

 By following this process, you can ensure a smooth and efficient migration of your Kubernetes clusters to the Cluster API.
 If you encounter any issues during the migration process, our team is ready to assist you.